dart-lang/site-www/src/_guides/language/language-tour.md

   there, but you can use a [conditional expression](#conditional-expressions).
 {{site.alert.end}}

-A function can have two types of parameters: _required_ and _optional_.
-The required parameters are listed first, followed by any optional parameters.
+### Parameters

+A function can have any number of *required positional* parameters.
+These may be followed either by *optional positional* parameters or by *optional named* parameters.
+A function can have optional positional parameters or optional named parameters, but not both.
+{% comment %}
+NULLSAFE: Replace "optional named" above with just "named" and add:

-Optional parameters can be either _named_ or _positional_.
+A named parameter can be either optional or `required`.
+{% endcomment %}

 {{site.alert.note}}
   Some APIs — notably [Flutter][] widget constructors — use only named parameters, even for parameters that are mandatory.
 See the next section for details.
 {{site.alert.end}}

-### Optional parameters

-A function can have optional positional parameters or optional named parameters, but not both.

 #### Named parameters